About Chamber Music at Guildhall

 - Chamber music prizes offering external performance opportunities

 - Numerous international performing opportunities for successful groups

 The Hans Keller Chamber Fellows

-From September 2021, The Cosman Keller Art & Music Trust will support the Chamber Fellowships offered at the School, in memory of the musician and writer Hans Keller, who taught at Guildhall in the 1980s.
+Since September 2021, The Cosman Keller Art & Music Trust has supported the Chamber Fellowships offered at the School, in memory of the musician and writer Hans Keller, who taught at Guildhall in the 1980s.

 At the core of the Chamber Fellowships at Guildhall is the opportunity for a young professional group with a base at the School to be inspired by Guildhall’s world renowned chamber music professors and in turn to inspire current students through performances and seminars, providing invaluable development in their careers.